Brighton High School Counseling Office

 Updates for BHS Students & Families

-Here are a few reminders from our office.
-We also have some great updates of things happening this month at BHS and in the community:
+Below are a few reminders from our office.
+We also have some great updates of things happening this fall throughout the newsletter.

 We wish you all peace and wellness.

 (585) 242-5000 x4526

 NEW THIS YEAR - Use our Bookings links to schedule appointments!!

 Administration has asked us to limit any adjustments to student schedules, unless a student:

 - does not have enough courses to meet full-time enrollment requirements (minimum of five classes plus physical education per semester)

 - is missing a required course for graduation